tangrammer/client/README.md

 ## TODO:
-Currently austin/the_app can use the core.async macros
+Currently austin/the_app can use the core.async macros without more configuration, previously with piggieback you have to evaluate the macros into the nrepl session before starting the cljsrepl..
+It would be good to test a owner app macro, maybe it works fine also

 ## License